Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Introduction

-For a single emitter (atom) situated at a point $\textbf{r}_0$ in space the Purcell enhancement of its interaction with the electromagnetic field (the light-matter interaction), is proportional to the ratio between the spectral and spatial confinement of the light at $\textbf{r}_0$, i.e. $F \propto \frac{Q}{V_{\textbf{r}_0}}$ \cite{PURCELL_1946}.
-Here, $Q$ denotes the quality factor and $V_{\textbf{r}_0}$ the single-emitter mode volume associated with the electromagnetic resonance of the environment surrounding the emitter.
-Several potentially ground-breaking applications depend on achieving strong light-matter interaction \cite{Notomi_2010}, e.g. realizing efficient single-photon sources for quantum technology \cite{DING_ET_AL_2016} or nano-scale lasers and light-emitting diodes \cite{YAMAMOTO_ET_AL_1991,LAU_ET_AL_2009,SUHR_ET_AL_2010}.
-While some applications can rely on large $Q$-values to achieve sufficient interaction strength, many applications (like optical switches) require high operating speeds and thus large optical bandwidths; are footprint-constrained or are otherwise spectrally limited, bounding $Q$ from above.
+The decay rate of an emitter (e.g., an atom) is enhanced by the so-called Purcell factor if the emitter is placed in a cavity that spatially concentrates light and stores it for an extended period of time.
+The Purcell factor is proportional to the ratio between the spectral and spatial confinement of the light at the emitter position, $r_0$, i.e. $F \propto \frac{Q}{V_{\textbf{r}_0}}$ \cite{PURCELL_1946}.
+Here, $Q$ denotes the cavity quality factor and $V_{\textbf{r}_0}$ the single-emitter mode volume associated with the electromagnetic resonance of the cavity in which the emitter is embedded.
+Several potentially ground-breaking applications depend on achieving strong light-matter interaction \cite{Notomi_2010}, e.g. realizing efficient single-photon sources for quantum technology \cite{DING_ET_AL_2016} or nano-scale lasers and light-emitting diodes \cite{YAMAMOTO_ET_AL_1991,LAU_ET_AL_2009,Surh_et_al_2010,MORK_YVIND_2020}.
+While some applications are able to rely on large $Q$-values to achieve sufficient interaction strength, other applications (like optical switches) require high operating speeds and thus large optical bandwidths; are footprint-constrained; or are otherwise spectrally limited, all requirements that bound $Q$ from above.
 Such applications must instead exploit strong spatial confinement of the field, i.e. small mode volumes, to increase $F$.
-Extreme spatial confinement may be achieved using plasmonic structures, at the unavoidable cost of significant energy loss to heating and limited spectral confinement ($Q<100$) \cite{KURGIN_2015}; both being unacceptable conditions for many applications.
+Extreme spatial confinement may be achieved using plasmonic (metallic) structures, at the cost of significant energy loss to heating and limited spectral confinement ($Q<100$)\cite{KURGIN_2015}, both being unacceptable conditions for many applications.
+A potential avenue for significantly reducing the ohmic energy loss may be to exploit hybrid metal-dielectric structures.
+This idea has been theoretically shown to maintain a high-degree of spatial field confinement while significantly improving radiative efficiency due to lower losses in cylindrical bowtie-like nano-antenna\cite{HOOTEN_ET_AL_2021}.